LG Electronics, regulators oppose Qualcomm's effort to put antitrust ruling on hold

 Qualcomm has signaled its intention to file an appeal but has not yet filed one or fully revealed its legal arguments.
 Tuesday’s filing by the FTC only concerns whether the ruling’s provisions will be put on hold temporarily as any appeal plays out.

-Reporting by Stephen Nellis in San Francisco; Additional reporting by Ishita Palli in Bengaluru; Editing by Bill Rigby
+Reporting by Stephen Nellis in San Francisco; Additional reporting by Ishita Palli in Bengaluru; Editing by Bill Rigby and Christopher Cushing